top of page

 WHAT HEALTH TESTING DO THE PARENTS HAVE?

 We take health testing very seriously and have spent countless hours weighing our health testing decisions.
 Luckily, the Cairn Terrier breed as a whole is very healthy and fairly free of genetic problems in comparison to many pure breeds.
 Researching peer reviewed scientific articles and consultations with Theriogenologists and Geneticists in our mind should be the standard on which all health testing decisions are made.
 There are many opinions within the dog world as to what is and what is not warrantied as prudent health testing, and unfortunately an “opinion” not backed by science is not evidence for or against breeding a particular dog.
-OFA CERF, Patellar Luxation, Cardiac, and GCL testing are common tests within the Cairn Terrier breed that we endorse.
+OFA Occular examinations, Patellar Luxation, Cardiac, and GCL testing are common tests within the Cairn Terrier breed that we endorse and test for.
 As science advances with time we expect these standards to change and plan to stay current and informed.
 We are expanding our testing regime to include genetic testing with Embark.
 This provides us with information about ancestry, COIs, and over 170 different diseases.
 We plan to use this information to make even more well informed breeding decisions.

 WHAT ABOUT BILE ACID TESTING?